 Penalty area – The larger rectangle (18 x 44 yd.
 On a full size field) in front of the goal that includes the goal area.
 Purpose: Marks both where the goalkeeper is allowed to touch the ball with their hands AND the area where harsh fouls committed by the defending team result in penalty kicks.

-Build out line - Tto the goal Purpose:
+Build out line - The nearest point of the center circle to the goal should be used as a reference point.
+Cones or flags should be placed just off the touchlines to indicate where build out lines would intersect.
+Purpose: When the goalkeeper has the ball, either during play or from a goal kick, the opposing team must drop back behind the build out line.

 Kicks